 What Factors Drive the Housing Market?

-There are a variety of factors that drive the housing market.
+Companies like home conveyancer ulladulla help their clients purchase, sell and lease their properties, however there are a variety of factors that drive the housing market.
 So let’s take a look at each one separately.

 1. Housing Prices

 For most people in the U.S., a large part of their overall wealth is their home.
 Buying and owning a home is, for most people, one of the biggest investments they will ever make.
 In fact, according to Investopedia, 65.2% of U.S. families own their own primary residence versus the rest of the population who rent or have other housing accommodations.